datastax/pulsar-helm-chart/README.md

 ### Accessing Admin Console from cloud provider

 To access Pulsar admin console from a cloud provider, the chart supports [Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).
-Your Kubernetes cluster must have a running Ingress controller (ex Nginx, Traefik, etc).
+Your Kubernetes cluster must have a running Ingress controller (ex Nginx, Traefik, etc.).

 Set these values to configure the Ingress for the admin console: